awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-resource-data-sync.md

 **Important**
 Note the following important information about multiple account and Region resource data syncs:
-Deleting a resource data sync doesn't disable an OpsData source in Explorer\.
+Deleting a resource data sync doesn't turn off an OpsData source in Explorer\.
-To view OpsData and OpsItems from multiple accounts, you must have the AWS Organizations **All features** mode enabled and you must be signed into the AWS Organizations management account\.
+To view OpsData and OpsItems from multiple accounts, you must have the AWS Organizations **All features** mode turned on and you must be signed into the AWS Organizations management account\.

 ## Creating a resource data sync<a name="Explorer-resource-data-sync-configuring-multi"></a>